auth0/docs/articles/quickstart/spa/angular/interactive.md

 ## Add Logout to your Application {{{ data-action=code data-code="logout-button.ts#21:25" }}}

-Now that you can log in to your Angular application, you need [a way to log out](/logout/guides/logout-auth0).
-You can create a logout button using the `logout()` method from the `AuthService` service.
-Executing `logout()` redirects your users to your [Auth0 logout endpoint](/api/authentication?javascript#logout) (`https://YOUR_DOMAIN/v2/logout`) and then immediately redirects them to your application.
+Users who log in to your project will also need [a way to log out](/logout/guides/logout-auth0).
+Create a logout button using the `logout()` method from the `AuthService` service.
+When users log out, they will be redirected to your [Auth0 logout endpoint](/api/authentication?javascript#logout), which will then immediately redirect them to the logout URL you set up earlier in this quickstart.

 :::note
 The `LoginButton` and `LogoutButton` can be rendered conditionally based on the value of the `isAuthenticated$` observable, exposed on the `AuthService`.
 Alternatively, a single `AuthButton` could be used to combine both buttons as well as the conditional rendering.